VectorZeroAI/ZeroWeb/README.md

 "Save/shutdown" state is the state that safely saves everything to disk and shuts down the whole prozess with all the threads.

+Pseudocode for this programm:

+#ZeroMain.py

+#imports

+State = "HALT"

+class main:
+    def init #(whatever comes into there)

+    def loop:
+      if State = "HALT":
+        while State = "HALT":
+          time.sleep(1)
+          if state = "HALT" is False:
+            #do nothing
+      elif State = "INDEX":
+        while State = "INDEX":
+          #indexing loop plaseholder
+          if State = "INDEX" is False:
+            #save everything

+      elif State = "SEARCH":
+        while State = "SEARCH":
+          #search algoritm:
+          #1 say that you need a querrie
+          #2 wait until you get it
+          #3 perform search
+          #4 return results
+          #5 return to step 1
+          if State = "SEARCH" is False:
+            #do nothing

+      elif State = "SAVE/SHUTDOWN":
+        #Save and shutdown

+    def change_state(state_new):
+      #you input new state here, and the state variable becomes the thing you inputed.
+This thing should be callable by the GUI.

+    def insert_querrie(querrie):
+      #a funktion that can be called by GUI to give the querrie to the search state's loop.

+IMPORTANT: The comunation with GUI will be handeled via specialised for each comunication type funkitons, similar to how "change_state" and "insert_querrie" are made.
+The ZeroMain.py module will also call comunication funktions from ZeroGUI.py, so place some placeholders there until the ZeroGUI.py is done.

 ---

 #ZeroGUI.py